inpsyde/WP-API-JSON-Adapter/readme.md

 To change the structure of the post objects you have to register a handler for each field you want to change, add or remove.
 This handler must be an implementation of the `WPAPIAdapter\Field\FieldHandlerInterface`.

-All field handlers are managed by instances of `WPAPIAdapter\FieldHandlerRepository`, handlers to change/remove fields are handled separately to those which add new fields.
+All field handlers are managed by instances of `WPAPIAdapter\Core\FieldHandlerRepository`, handlers to change/remove fields are handled separately to those which add new fields.

 To access the repositories there are two actions provided: